mnemnion/imp/Forge/ArdForth/vocab/vocabulary.md

 The last four letters encode something, either at 2 bits or 4 bits.
 The first letter, if present, may have significance.
 Hard to tell with Orcs.

 This is not what you'd call the essence of Orcish, but it's close.

+###Middulorc

+Orcish may be spoken in a slightly expanded form that is more mnemonic.
+Not to Orcs, but a simple truncation program should suffice.
+It'll still look weird: prudes and noobs will want to use Forth.
+If you want to actually learn Orcish, a prettyprinter that makes it into Middulorc will help.